Section Image

 Specialty academies at Carter High School

-Residents of Mascot can meet their neighbors at one of the area’s many churches or on sunny days at Mascot Park.
+Residents can meet their neighbors at one of the area’s many churches or Mascot Park.
 There’s also an active Facebook group, and the Mascot Branch Library has served as a community focal point since it opened in 1930.
 “The library is the main information point for Mascot,” McGee says.
-“People use us for entertainment, reading, research, and school.
+“People use us for entertainment, reading, research and school.
 All the Knox County Branches are tied together, so we can access over a million books.”

-Mascot Park is outside the library, offering a playground, basketball court and walking track.
-It’s also the endpoint for the Mascot Christmas Parade, a quaint annual tradition with homemade floats and hot cocoa passed out by Godsway Baptist Church.
+Mascot Park is outside the library and has a playground, basketball court and walking track.
+It’s also the endpoint for the Mascot Christmas Parade, an annual tradition with homemade floats and hot cocoa passed out by Godsway Baptist Church.

 Kayaking and hiking in East Tennessee

 Mascot borders the Holston River.
 Although there isn’t a public access point in the community, McBee Ferry Landing Park has a boat ramp about 3 miles away.
-About 5 miles north, House Mountain State Natural Area spans over 500 acres, with hiking trails and panoramic overlooks.
-For more extensive hiking, Great Smoky Mountains National Park is about an hour south.
+About 5 miles north, House Mountain State Natural Area spans over 500 acres and has hiking trails and panoramic overlooks.
+Great Smoky Mountains National Park is about an hour south for more extensive hiking.

 A car is necessary to reach shopping and dining